Save 25% on foundation training courses. Start learning today

 • The DPA 2018 and UK GDPR if they process only domestic personal data.

-• The DPA 2018 and UK GDPR, and the EU GDPR if they offer goods and services to, or monitor the behaviour of, EU residents.
+• The DPA 2018 and UK GDPR, and the EU GDPR if they process domestic and EU personal data, and offer goods and services to, or monitor the behaviour of, people in the EU.

 If you are a UK organisation bound by the EU GDPR, you may need to: